jcrist1/stately-streams/thoughts.md

 which I take a certain dubious pride in.

-Another quote that I recently got from someone I showed this too:
+Another quote that I recently got from someone I showed this to:
 > I knew it!
 I knew some crazed lunatic would find a use-case and manger of implementing typesystem graphs xD